OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Evaluation

-\paragraph{Scaling Experiments} To investigate the impact of system configuration on serving efficiency, we conduct scaling experiments by varying the ratio of prefill and decode nodes (\texttt{xPyD}) and the batch size.
-We measure throughput and latency metrics, including Queries Per Minute (QPM), Time-To-First-Token (TTFT), and Time-Per-Output-Token (TPOT).
+To investigate the impact of system configuration on serving efficiency, we conduct scaling experiments by varying the ratio of prefill and decode nodes (\texttt{xPyD}) and the batch size.
 The results are summarized in Table~\ref{tab:scaling_results}.
 From the results, several observations can be made. \begin{itemize}[leftmargin=*] \item \emph{Batch size scaling.} Larger batch sizes initially improve throughput, but beyond a saturation point TTFT grows disproportionately, indicating the presence of an optimal batching window.

 \item \emph{Effect of P/D ratio.} The ratio between prefill and decode nodes strongly affects TTFT: higher decode capacity requires additional prefill nodes to maintain balanced utilization and meet SLOs.